 By: Jeremy Hodess Following the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor, millions have protested to demand reform.
 These protests have renewed interest in removing Confederate statues and flags from public lands.
 Both the monuments and the flag are powerful symbols of oppression.
 Remember that most of these monuments were erected in the Jim Crow era, with a

-In 2018, ADL recorded 1,879 anti-Semitic incidents in the United States.
-White supremacists stepped up their activities, and the number of incidents of assault, harassment and vandalism remained at near-historic levels.
+In 2019, ADL recorded 2,107 antisemitic incidents in the United States, the largest number since tracking began in 1979.
 Read the report to get the full story.